jyf-111/TcpFileTransmit/README.md

 - threads
 if small than 1, it will be your machine cpu number else will be the `threads` number
+- gaptime
+the gap time between each send

 ### client config